SuneThomsenDK/microsoft-365-docs/microsoft-365/security/defender/investigate-alerts.md

 - A comment on the alert.

 > [!NOTE]
-> One way of managing alerts it through the use of tags.
+> One way of managing alerts is through the use of tags.
 The tagging capability for Microsoft Defender for Office 365 is incrementally being rolled out and is currently in preview. <br>
 > Currently, modified tag names are only applied to alerts created *after* the update.
 Alerts that were generated before the modification will not reflect the updated tag name.

 To manage a *set of alerts similar to a specific alert*, select **View similar alerts** in the **INSIGHT** box in the summary details section of the alert page.